Solved: Dropbox Files and Folders Are Missing

 You can enable email notification under “Settings”.
 Then, once the task succeeds or fails, you will receive an email from CBackup.

-You can click “Settings” button to set up an automatic backup in Specific time/Daily/Weekly/Monthly mode.
+You can click “Settings” button to set up an automatic backup in One time only/Daily/Weekly/Monthly mode.

 That’s all about how to fix “Dropbox files and folders missing” issue.
 You can try the solutions above to get your files or folders back.
 However, for your data security, you are suggested to backup your files on Dropbox with CBackup for preventing Dropbox files from being lost again.
 And besides cloud to cloud backup, you can use it to combine your cloud storage and take full use of the free storage space of different cloud drives.